CheatInNeed/02369_Tower_Defense/SprintLog.md

 Core goals for this sprint: Create GUI for the following user stories:

 - [ ] Tower placement - with simple sprite - Towers shooting (targeting maybe next sprint) - Ludvig og Alexander
-  - Continuation of US25 - add sprites and GUI
+  - Continuation of US25 - add sprites and GUI (epic 1)
 - [ ] Enemies - Sprites, more waves - Roland
-  - Continuation of US26 - add sprites and GUI.
+  - Continuation of US26 - add sprites and GUI. (epic 1)
 - [ ] Maps and paths, non- and buildable tiles, Kasper
-  - Continuation of US24 - add sprites and GUI.
+  - Continuation of US24 - add sprites and GUI. (epic 1)
 - [ ] Game state - pause, main menu and maybe next wave Yaasir og peter
-  - New user story - US23 Pause menu and US21 Main menu
+  - New user story - US23 Pause menu and US21 Main menu (epic 2)

 ### Sprint 2 completion talk:
 - More scalable solution for maps is needed.
 For a future sprint